ZeMendes17/ZeMendes17/README.md

 ## 💫 About Me:

 I'm a software engineering student from Portugal, currently studying at the University of Porto.
-Passionate about the software engineering practices, backend development and DevOps.
-Always eager to learn, collaborate, and turn ideas into functional code!<br>
+Passionate about good software engineering practices, backend development and DevOps.
+I enjoy working in fast-paced, collaborative environments where I can keep learning, expand my skill set, and contribute to building impactful, real-world solutions!<br>

 ## 📫 How to Reach Me: